Blackstrap Provincial Park: Camping

 There are three main campgrounds totalling over 150 individual campsites.
 The northern most, and closest to the main beach, is Hazelnut Grove Campground.
 About half of Hazelnut Campground's sites are along the lake shore.
 The Kevin Misfeldt Campground is farther south along the lake, well past the main beach.
 While Hazelnut is entirely electrified, the Kevin Misfeldt sites are a mix of electrical and non-electrical.
 The Misfeldt Campgrounds also include showers, a playground, a sani-dump station, and a small beach.
 It is named after a conservation officer, Kevin Misfeldt, who had his career cut short by a fatal accident on 24 January 1997.
 On that date, he and two others, wildlife biologist Wolly Kost and pilot Brett Thomas, died in a plane crash near Manitou Sand Hills, near Lloydminster.
 The only full service campsites in the park are at Sunset Ridge Campground.
-Sunset Ridge is the newest campground and it is set up on the top of the ridge over-looking Blackstrap Lake.
+Sunset Ridge is the newest campground and it is set up on the top of the ridge overlooking Blackstrap Lake.